kyma-project/busola/docs/extensibility/README.md

 2. Run the `npm run pack-extensions` command.
 This gathers all the YAML files from the `extensions` directory and merges them into:

-- `core/src/assets/extensions/extensions.yaml` plain YAML file, which can be used during the local development.
+- `core/src/assets/extensions/extensions.yaml` is a plain YAML file, which you can use during the local development.
 This file is a list of all extracted configurations, without the ConfigMap header.
 - `resources/extensions-patch/builtin-resource-extensions.configmap.yaml`.
 This file is a ConfigMap with `extensions.yaml` key, containing all extracted configurations.

 3. To deploy a Busola with builtin extensions on a cluster, use either `resources/apply-resources.sh` (while deploying Busola on a cluster without Istio) or `resources/apply-resources-istio.sh` (while deploying Busola on a cluster with Istio), then use the following commands to patch the created Busola instance with builtin extensions.